Illegal Torrenting in the UAE: What You Risk, How Big the Fines Are, and What the Law Says

 What is “torrenting”?
 P2P technology versus piracy

-Traditional downloading works on a “client-server” model.
-You (the client) connect to one central server (for example, Netflix or YouTube) and download the file directly from it.
+Torrenting is a method of transferring copyrighted material over the internet through a peer-to-peer network instead of the official central server.
+Traditional downloading works on a client-server model, where the client connects to one central server (for example, Netflix or YouTube) and downloads the file directly from it.
 All the load falls on this server.

 The legal basis in the UAE